pay-now/paynow-prestashop/README.EN.md

 To access Paynow API, please contact us at kontakt@paynow.pl.

 ## Installation
-1. Download the plugin from [Github repository][ext1] to the local directory as zip file.
+1. Download the plugin from [Github repository][ext1] to the local directory as zip file
 2. Unzip the locally downloaded file
+3. Rename the unzipped folder to `paynow`
-3. Create a zip archive of paynow.zip
+4. Create a zip archive of that folder named paynow.zip
-4. Go to the PrestaShop administration page
+5. Go to the PrestaShop administration page
-5. Go to `Modules > Module Manager`
+6. Go to `Modules > Module Manager`
-6. Use the `Upload a module` option in the top right corner and point to the archive containing the plugin (created in step 3)
+7. Use the `Upload a module` option in the top right corner and point to the archive containing the plugin (created in step 3)
-7. Upload the plugin
+8. Upload the plugin

 ## Configuration
 1. Go to the PrestaShop administration page